Kais Saied

-Having worked in various legal and academic roles since the 1980s, Saied joined the 2019 presidential election as an independent social conservative supported by Ennahda and others across the political spectrum.
-Running on a populist platform with little campaigning, Saied sought to appeal to younger voters, pledged to combat corruption and supported improving the electoral system.
+Having worked in various legal and academic roles since the 1980s, Saied joined the 2019 presidential election as an independent social conservative with a populist anti-corruption platform supported by Ennahda and others across the political spectrum.
 He won the second round of the election with 72.71% of the vote, defeating Nabil Karoui, and was sworn in as president on 23 October 2019.

+As president, Saied has overseen democratic backsliding, as he has repressed the political opposition and dissidents in Tunisia.
 In January 2021, protests began in response to alleged police brutality, economic hardship and the COVID-19 pandemic.
-On 25 July 2021, Saied dismissed the parliament and dismissed Prime Minister Hichem Mechichi, executing a successful self-coup.
-Since the self-coup, Saied oversaw the dismissal of judiciary and arrest of politicians.
-He ruled by decree until he was successful in passing a new constitution which granted him more powers and called snap legislative elections which resulted in a record low turnout.
+On 25 July 2021, Saied dismissed the parliament and Prime Minister Hichem Mechichi, executing a successful self-coup.
+Since then, Saied oversaw the dismissal of the judiciary and arrest of his main political opposition figures.

+He ruled by decree until he was successful in passing a new constitution which granted him more powers and called snap legislative elections.
+He was re-elected president for a second term in October 2024.

 Early life

 Kais Saied is the son of Moncef Saied and Zakia Bellagha from Béni Khiar (Cap Bon).
-According to Saied, his late father protected the young Tunisian-born mixed Jewish-Berber Muslim Gisèle Halimi from the Nazis.
-His mother, although educated, is a housewife.
-His family is of rather modest origin but intellectual and a member of the middle class.
 His paternal uncle, Hicham Saïed, was the first pediatric surgeon in Tunisia, known for having separated two conjoined twins in the 1970s.
-Kaïs Saïed completed his secondary studies at Sadiki College.
+Saïed completed his secondary studies at Sadiki College.

 Professional career

-A jurist by training, he is a specialist in constitutional law, and secretary-general of the Tunisian Association of Constitutional Law between 1990 and 1995 then vice-president of the association since 1995.
+A jurist by training, Saied is a specialist in constitutional law, and secretary-general of the Tunisian Association of Constitutional Law between 1990 and 1995, then vice-president of the association since 1995.

-Director of the public law department at the University of Sousse between 1994 and 1999, then at the Faculty of Juridical, Political and Social Sciences of Tunis of the University of Carthage from 1999 to 2018, he was a member of the group of experts of the General Secretariat of the Arab League between 1989 and 1990, expert at the Arab Institute for Human Rights from 1993 to 1995 and member of the committee of experts responsible for revising the draft Tunisian Constitution in 2014.
+He was the director of the public law department at the University of Sousse between 1994 and 1999, then at the University of Carthage from 1999 to 2018.
+He was a member of the group of experts of the General Secretariat of the Arab League between 1989 and 1990, expert at the Arab Institute for Human Rights from 1993 to 1995 and a member of the committee of experts responsible for revising the draft Tunisian Constitution in 2014.
 He was also a member of the scientific council of several commissions academics.

-While a visiting professor at several Arab universities, in 2013 he refused to be part of the commission of experts whose mission was to find a legal solution to the problem of the Independent High Authority for Elections.
-He retired in 2018.
+In 2013, while a visiting professor at several Arab universities, he refused to be part of the commission of experts whose mission was to find a legal solution to the problem of the Independent High Authority for Elections.
+Saied retired in 2018.

 Political career

 Political ascent

 From 2013 to 2014, Kais Saied participated in several political clubs and meetings, which bring together young people.
 In 2016, the Mouassissoun movement was created to support Saied's action and projects.